-The formation of the hard-hitting and high energy psychobilly band from Fairbanks, Alaska began with founding members Nathan Harris and Jason Dahlke in 2010.
-Nathan and Jason's love of psychobilly led the two on a search for a guitarist, Danny Palomino, who coined the name.
-Danny later left the band and Dave Keller joined as the new guitarist the following year.
+The formation of the hard-hitting, high energy psychobilly band from Fairbanks, Alaska began with founding members Nathan Harris and Jason Dahlke in 2010.

-After several lineup changes within the band over the years and a small hiatus, the band reunites to continue wreckin' with the original upright bass player and singer, Nathan Harris, guitarist Dave Keller, and Barbie Keller on drums.
+After several lineup changes within the band over the years and a small hiatus, the band is still wreckin' with the original upright bass player and singer, Nathan Harris, guitarist Jeremy Larson, and Barbie Keller on drums.

 The band’s next goal is to release their first full length album in 2019, and play more shows out of state.